cybozu-go/neco/docs/artifacts.md

 does not get included in artifacts files by `generate-artifacts`.
 So if you want to use such a component, include it manually.
-Though you can edit `artifacts.go` in this case, you must not merge it into the master branch anyway, because that component does not get included in `artifacts_release.go` and CI on `release` branch will fail.
+Though you can edit `artifacts.go` in this case, you must not merge it into the main branch anyway, because that component does not get included in `artifacts_release.go` and CI on `release` branch will fail.
 Instead, after you confirm that neco can accept a component of x.y.z-\<prerelease\>, release the component as x.y.z and include it in artifacts files by `generate-artifacts`.